grafana/mimir/pkg/scheduler/DESIGN.md

 ### Original State: Queue Splitting by Tenant

 The `RequestQueue` originally utilized only a single dimension of queue splitting, by tenant.
-The structure and queue selection served to accomplish two purposes:
+This approach served two purposes:

 1. tenant fairness via a simple round-robin between all tenants with non-empty query request queues
-1. rudimentary tenant isolation via shuffle-sharding noisy tenants to only a subset of queriers
+1. rudimentary tenant isolation via shuffle-shard assignment of noisy tenants to only a subset of queriers

-While this inter-tenant Quality-Of-Service approach has worked well, we observed other QOS issues arising from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.
+While this inter-tenant Quality-Of-Service approach has worked well, other QOS issues have arisen from the varying characteristics of Mimir's two "query components" utilized by the queriers to fetch TSDB data for executing queries: ingesters and store-gateways.

 ### New Requirement: Queue Splitting by Query Component